Hamza97anh/Mental-Health-Machine-Learning/README.md

  questions that could have an affect on the individual's mental health in the workplace instead of a question that would be a result of a mental illness.
 Overall, we agreed on around ten questions that we thought would give us the most insight into the question we're trying to answer.
+- After choosing our columns we had clean the data.
+We shortened some of the column names for easy readability, changed values from strings to integers, created bins for values with a range of integers, and filtered some columns.
-- If we choose to determine depression, a supervised learning model or deep learning neural network will be the best model to use because our data set has labeled data and a single outcome.
-After converting the mental illness to a binary outcome we can use the logistic regression algorithm to predict the outcome.
+- If we choose to determine depression, a supervised learning model will be the best model to use because our data set has labeled data and a single outcome.
+After converting the mental illness to a binary outcome we can use the Sklearn library to create a classifier and logistic regression to predict the outcome.
-- If we choose to determine any mental illness within individuals who work in Tech, a supervised learning or neural network would also be more suitable for the question we are asking.
+- If we choose to determine any mental illness within individuals who work in Tech, a supervised learning would also be more suitable for the question we are asking as well as the method used above in determining depression.

+## Dashboard
+- Storyboard of google slides
+- We are using a Flask template along with D3.js to create a fully functioning and interactive dashboard.
+- A description of our topic and model will be at the top of the page.
+- We have our dataset in a table along with a way to filter the data based on year

 ## Communication
 Communication has been through zoom on Tuesdays and Thursdays 7:30 pm till 9:00 pm and though